Job Tenure and the Myth of Job Hopping

-- Employees in management occupations have been with the same employer the longest of any occupational category--6.9 years, up from 6.3 years in 2012 and 6.1 years in 2010
+- Employees in management occupations have been with the same employer the longer than most other occupational categories-- 5 years, down from 6.3 years in 2012 and 6.1 years in 2010

-- Architecture and engineering occupations had a median tenure of 6.4 years in 2014.
-It dropped from 7 years on the previous tally.
+- Architecture and engineering occupations had a median tenure of 5.7 years in 2018.

 Tenure Among Younger Workers

 Analysts cite the BLS survey as proof Millennials hop from job to job more often than older co-workers.
-But the statistics themselves don't address this.
-What the stats tell us is younger people stay with their current employer for fewer years than their older co-workers.
+However, since younger people have had less time in the workforce to establish tenure, the stats don't necessarily bear that claim out.
+What the stats do tell us is younger people have been with their current employer for fewer years than their older co-workers.

 This should come as no surprise.
 A 22-year-old, for example, worked for the same employer for 1.3 years at the time of the latest BLS report.
 Those who entered the job market straight out of college would have been in the workforce for less than three years, so a short time with the same employer is reasonable.